Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Singly Linked List/README.md

     count_occurences_iterative(1):
                                     4

+    because 4 occurences of Node with data (1) available in the Singly Linked List

 ### 09. Singly Linked Lists -- Rotate

+    Singly Linked Lists -- Rotate
+    It will rotate the Singly linked List of given index number.

+    Example:
+            1
+            2
+            3
+            4
+            5
+            6
+            7
+            8

+    rotate_list(4):
+                    5
+                    6
+                    7
+                    8
+                    1
+                    2
+                    3
+                    4

 ### 10. Singly Linked Lists -- Is Palindrome

+    Singly Linked Lists -- Is Palindrome
+    A palindrome is a word or phrase that is the same forward and backwards.

+    Example:
+            R
+            A
+            C
+            E
+            C
+            A
+            R

+    RACEDAR can be same when read forward and backwards so this will return True.

+    Example:
+            H
+            E
+            L
+            L
+            O

+    HELLO cannot be read be same when read forward and backwards so this will return False.

 ### 11. Singly Linked Lists -- Move Tail to Head

+    Singly Linked Lists -- Move Tail to Head
+    It will move the last node to head of the Singly Linked list.

+    Example - singly LL is :
+                            A
+                            B
+                            C
+                            D
+                            E
+                            F

+    Ater move tail to head :
+                                F
+                                A
+                                B
+                                C
+                                D
+                                E

 ### 12. Singly Linked Lists -- Sum Two Lists

+    Singly Linked Lists -- Sum Two Lists

+    llist 1 :
+            3
+            6
+            5

+            and

+    llist 2 :
+            2
+            4
+            8

+    365 + 248 = 613